-Veterans, you are not alone if you if you’re dealing with anxiety, PTSD, or any other mental health issue.
+Veterans, you are not alone if you’re dealing with anxiety, PTSD, or any other mental health issue.
 Nearly 50 million Americans struggle with mental health, making it a common issue.
 However, the unique struggles Veterans face daily can make it challenging to bring up in conversation with doctors or loved ones.
 It’s well worth pursuing therapy for Veterans, though for some it can feel intimidating.

 World Mental Health Day provides us with the opportunity to break the stigma around mental health and bring shadows into the light.
 It’s time to have these conversations and discover resources to get you the support you need.